 Intelligent traffic distribution for high availability and low latency

 Load balancing is commonly used to manage traffic flow between redundant systems, such as web servers or CDN services.
 All systems in the configuration are always “live” and each handles a share of incoming traffic.
-That way, if one system is unavailable, the rest will take over the load with no appreciable impact on end-users.
+That way, if one system is unavailable, the rest will take over the load with no appreciable impact